mbeza/hyperledger-sample/README.md

-# Set of commands to instal Fabric on Linux
+# Set of commands to install Fabric on Linux

 `sudo apt-get install curl`